-Wealth planner Humble Lukanga’s mission: ‘Generational freedom’ for Black athletes
+Wealth manager Humble Lukanga’s mission: ‘Generational freedom’ for Black athletes

 Humble Lukanga is in his corner office, sunlight flooding through the windows.
 He’s again listening, this time during a conference call with star cornerback Marshon Lattimore and his NFL agent.
 Lukanga is Lattimore’s wealth manager and financial adviser, and though the New Orleans Saints restructured Lattimore’s current contract in June, soon the group will send its demands for a long-term extension.

-“I don’t want nothing less,” Lattimore says, “than the highest-paid.”
+“I don’t want nothing less,” Lattimore says, “than the highest paid.”

-Lukanga nods when Lattimore asks questions, and playfully glowers at Lennon, his 6-year-old son, when he repeatedly opens the door.
+Lukanga nods when Lattimore asks questions and playfully glowers at Lennon, his 6-year-old son, when he repeatedly opens the door.
 There are books in here, out in the lobby, almost everywhere.
-A love of reading, Lukanga says, didn’t just help explain the world to a traumatized young man who’d been forced from his native Uganda.
+A love of reading, Lukanga says, didn’t just help explain the world to a traumatized young man who had been forced from his native Uganda.
 They now explain him.

 It was a dozen years ago that Lukanga, now 35, went to the school library at the University of New Mexico in search of refuge.
-He’d just returned from Africa to bury his mother and father.
+He had just returned from Africa to bury his mother and father.
 Flipping through an issue of Sports Illustrated, he came across a 2009 article about a “financial pandemic” among professional athletes.
-The story suggested 78 percent of NFL players encountered financial distress just two years after retirement; six in 10 former NBA players were broke two years after their final game.
+The story suggested 78 percent of NFL players encountered financial distress just two years after retirement; and six in 10 former NBA players were broke two years after their final game.

 Salaries had skyrocketed, and didn’t many of these athletes employ financial advisers?
 Surrounded by friends and relatives, wasn’t someone willing to sound the alarm?
-Lukanga kept reading and researching, and he came to believe Black athletes have historically been kept in the shadows of financial literacy, often by the same people they’d hired to protect their assets.
+Lukanga kept reading and researching, and he came to believe Black athletes have historically been kept in the shadows of financial literacy, often by the same people they had hired to protect their assets.

 “Because these were Black men, predominantly, it was easy to just talk bad about them and discard them,” Lukanga says now.
-“So in that moment, I realized: ‘Nah, they're being taken advantage of.’ ”
+“So in that moment, I realized, ‘Nah, they’re being taken advantage of.’ ”

 A dozen years later, Lukanga’s LifeLine Financial Group manages a combined $500 million, he says, of 50 clients in sports and entertainment — almost all of whom are Black.
 This includes five members of July’s NBA draft, new clients who heard about Lukanga entirely through word-of-mouth.